 Use these tweaks to style the overlay and navigation links:

-- Change the links’ font, color, and spacing with the tweaks in Site navigation.
+- Change the links’ font, color, and spacing with the Site navigation tweaks.

-- The overlay background color follows the Site background in Site.
+- The overlay background color follows the Site background tweak under Site.

-- To hide the sidetray, check Hide right column in Site navigation.
+- To hide the sidetray, check Hide right column under Site navigation.

 Tip: Open the navigation overlay before opening site styles to see your style changes as you make them.